 Dr. Pyfer uses the OMNI device to perform an ab-interno canaloplasty and viscodilation of the collector channels.

 ANESTHESIA:MAC and topical

-Prior to the date of surgery, the risks, benefits, and alternatives of the planned procedure were discussed with the patient, and informed consent was obtained.
+Prior to the date of surgery, the risks, benefits, and alternatives of the planned procedure had been discussed with the patient, and informed consent had been obtained.
 The patient was identified in the preoperative area by the attending physician, and the operative eye was marked.
-The patient was taken to the operative suite and given IV sedation and topical ocular anesthesia.
+The patient was transported to the operative suite and given IV sedation and topical ocular anesthesia.
 The operative eye was prepped and draped in the usual sterile ophthalmic fashion.
-A lid speculum was inserted.
+A lid speculum was inserted to provide adequate exposure.

-The patient’s head and the operating microscope were then rotated back into neutral positions.
-All remaining viscoelastic was removed using the irrigation/aspiration handpiece.
+The patient’s head and the operating microscope were rotated back into neutral positions.
+All remaining viscoelastic was irrigated using balanced salt solution.
 The corneal incisions were hydrated with balanced salt solution then inspected with a Weck-cel sponge and found to be watertight with good intraocular pressure by finger tension.
-The lens was inspected and found to be centered in the capsular bag.
 The speculum and drapes were removed, and antibiotic-steroid drops were placed into the eye.
 The patient was then transported to the postoperative care unit in good condition.